utopia-foss/utopia/doc/models/SavannaHeterogeneous.rst

 ^^^^^^^

 The equations above have been transformed to dimensionless equations, indeed this can be easily done, since all terms depend on a single rate and a dimensionless density.
-As characteristic time is considered the characteristic lifetime of a savanna tree state ($\ ``t_c = 1/\nu``\ $).
+As characteristic time is considered the characteristic lifetime of a savanna tree state (:math:`t_c = 1/\nu`).
 However, we stick to the parameter values given by Touboul (2018) and instead scale all equations with a time step resolution dt.
 All rates transform to a multiple of dt.

 Simulation Results – A Selection Process
 ----------------------------------------